akond/string-template/README.md

 This is a Proof of concept.
 Do not use in production.

 # Rationale

 * A paper "Enforcing Strict Model-View Separation in Template Engines" by Terence Parr.
+* Cover the monstrosity of Java with joy and loveliness of Clojure
+* Labor est etiam ipse voluptas

 # Resources

 * [Template Syntax cheet sheet](https://github.com/antlr/stringtemplate4/blob/master/doc/cheatsheet.md)

 # Examples

 ## Hello, world

 ```clojure
 (require '[com.github.akond.string-template.core :as st])
 (let [t (st/template "Hello, <name>!")]